ComedicChimera/chai-lang.dev/static/html/spec.md

 ## <a name="prim-types"></a> Primitive Types

-Primitive types are considered to be the most simple types offered by Whirlwind.
-They are (with the exception of the string type to a degree) used to build more complex types.
+Primitive types are considered to be the most simple types offered by Whirlwind (with the exception of the string type to a degree).
+They are often the building blocks for more complex types.

-All primitive types that can only hold a "finite" set of a values can experience both underflow and overflow.
+All primitive types that can only hold a finite set of a values can experience underflow, overflow, and/or loss of precision.
 These types will **not** throw any form of error when said events occur; it is the responsibility of the programmer to check for, prevent, and handle these edge cases where applicable.

-All reference to coercion and casting in this section, refer exclusively to coercion and casting between primitive types.
+All references to coercion and casting in this section refer exclusively to coercion and casting between primitive types.
 More complex types such as interfaces and type classes do **not** apply here.
+Additionally, the any type, due to all types ability to be coerced to it, is also not included in the descriptions of coercion and casting rules.

+> Note: The phrase "a *T* type" that occurs in each type description that follows and many that occur later in this specification technically
+> refers to an element of the set described by *T* type.
+In essence, this shorthand is akin to saying "a value of type *T*".

 ### <a name="3-byte-types"></a> Byte Types